Feeling Invalidated By Your Partner?

 Step Two: Understand The Importance of Validation

-So, what is “validation?”
+So: What is “validation?”
 To validate someone means that you help them feel understood, accepted, and cared for by you.
 It requires empathy.
-Empathy happens when you really get how others see things, and that you support them in their perspective — even if you do not share their perspective.
+Empathy is happening when you really get how they see things, and that you support them in their perspective — even if you do not share their perspective.

 This is super important in relationships because validation is a cornerstone of emotional safety.
 And emotional safety — feeling like you are accepted and valued for who you are, like your thoughts, feelings, and preferences are important to your partner, and that your relationship is loving and supportive — is the foundation of a happy, healthy relationship.

 Just consider how wonderful it feels to hear these words, “I can understand why you would feel that way.”
 No matter what’s going on, when you hear that it feels like you’re accepted by the person you’re with and that it’s okay for you to feel the way you feel.
 That right there is the strong foundation from which you can then find your own way forward.
 (And in your own time).